rsdoiel/pttk/pdtk-prep.1.md

 -i
 : read from a file instead of standard input

--o
-: write to a file instead of standard output

 # EXAMPLES

 In this example we have a JSON object document called